Fechin/reference/source/_posts/quickref.md

     - reference
 categories:
     - Other
-intro: This is the magic syntax variant manual that you can use on QuickRef.ME, It's a good practice for contributors.
+intro: This is the magic syntax variant manual that you can use on CheatSheets.zip, It's a good practice for contributors.
 plugins:
     - copyCode
 ---